New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- New Mexico State and its opponents have gone over the current 58.5-point total in eight of 11 games (72.7%) this season.
+- New Mexico State has combined with its opponents to put up more than 59 points in eight of 11 games this season.

-- UMass has combined with its opponents to score more than 58.5 points in four of 11 games this season.
+- UMass and its opponents have combined to score more than 59 points in four of 11 games this season.

-- The two teams combine to average 36 points per game, 22.5 less than the total in this contest.
+- The two teams combine to score 36 points per game, 23 less than the total in this contest.

-- The 84.6 points per game these two squads have allowed to opponents this season are 26.1 more than the 58.5 total in this contest.
+- The 84.6 points per game these two squads have allowed their opponents to score this season are 25.6 more than the 59 over/under in this contest.

-- The Aggies and their opponents have scored an average of 60 points per game in 2021, 1.5 more than Saturday's total.
+- The Aggies and their opponents have scored an average of 60 points per game in 2021, one more than Saturday's total.

-- The 58.5 over/under in this game is 0.9 points above the 57.6 average total in Minutemen games this season.
+- The 57.6 PPG average total in Minutemen games this season is 1.4 points fewer than this game's over/under.

 New Mexico State Stats and Trends